 Land Care Programs

 The Kneehill County Agriculture Service Board is committed to preserving and protecting our land, water, and ecosystems through the sharing of significant, innovative advances in sustainable agriculture and land care practices.
 By partnering with various organizations, who strive to improve environmental stewardship and agriculture sustainability, we can provide support and correspondence reflective of the world and industry today.
-Part of this initiative is through educational events including these upcoming seminars:
+Part of this initiative involves hosting educational events on a variety of topics throughout the year.

 Riparian areas are the natural, diverse ecosystems between water bodies and upland areas.
 They have a substantial impact on water quality and by establishing permanently vegetated buffer zones and restricting livestock access to less sensitive times of the year we can enhance their natural ability to reduce flooding and erosion and increase nutrient and toxin filtration.
 Agriculture Services staff have experience and resources available to assist with riparian management.

 In an effort to improve and protect water quality within Kneehill County and for those downstream, the Kneehill County ASB developed a program, for repairing and/or enhancing riparian areas and seasonal water-ways.
 The Riparian Restoration Program is funded through the ASB Environmental Funding Stream Grant from Alberta Agriculture & Rural Development.
 Through this program producers, upon project approval by Agriculture Services staff, will be able to receive enough certified grass seed mix to complete their project for FREE.
 Participants are also eligible for 75% of the costs of other enhancement supplies such as fencing or woody vegetation, up to a maximum of $2000.
 This program is open only to Kneehill County ratepayers, and only on lands within County borders.
 The program will also be on a first come first served basis and will be available for a limited amount of people.